Exploring Ireland's Health Care Services

 Back to top

-Applicants withdrawing from the program after this date will also be held accountable for any funds obligated to overseas vendors and agents on the applicant’s behalf.
-This provision is in effect even if the applicant has not submitted the $100 deposit or additional payments, and if the applicant is applying for financial aid.
+Applicants withdrawing from the program after application will also be held accountable for any funds obligated to overseas vendors and agents on the applicant’s behalf.
+This provision is in effect even if the applicant has not submitted the $200 deposit or additional payments, and if the applicant is applying for financial aid.

-If the applicant must withdraw after April 15, 2014 for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:
+If the applicant must withdraw for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:

 Back to top

-IMPORTANT--All participants are required to possess a valid passport by May 1, 2014.
+PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by May 1, 2017.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
-Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
+Individuals who do not currently possess a valid passport should apply for one immediately.
 Passport applications can take anywhere from two to six weeks to process therefore you must not delay in applying for your passport.
-Information on applying for a passport as well as expediting a passport application can be found at http://travel.state.gov/passport/passport_1738.html.
+Information on applying for a passport as well as expediting a passport application can be found at https://travel.state.gov/content/passports/en/passports.html.
 Foreign passport holders may need special visas for travel and are responsible for obtaining all necessary visas.

 Please contact the Study Abroad Office